 Audit area

-First proof shortlist and ninety-day path
+First validation shortlist and ninety-day path

 Audit output